Ship live translations

 false |

-Enable the /broadcast public receiver page for viewing live translated broadcasts. |
+Enable /broadcast route — public receiver page for live broadcasts. |

 translate |